tractorcow/silverstripe-dynamiccache/README.md

  * optOutHeader - (null|string) If a header should be used to explicitly disable caching for a cache, set the regular expression here which will be used to match the specified header.
 E.g. '/^X\-DynamicCache\-OptOut/'
+ * optInResponseCodes - (null|array) Status codes that should be cached
+ * optOutResponseCodes - (null|array) Status codes that should not be cached
  * responseHeader - (null|string) Header prefix to use for reporting cache results
  * optInURL - (null|string) If caching should be limited only to specified urls set the regular expression here which will be used to match those urls